Shahraze-Latif/AI-Risk-Assessment-Tool/STRIPE_SETUP.md

 # Stripe Payment Integration Setup

-This document outlines the setup required for the AI Compliance Readiness Check payment integration using direct payment intents (no webhooks required).
+This document outlines the setup required for the AI Compliance Readiness Check payment integration using Stripe webhooks for automatic payment recording.

 ## Environment Variables